-3 Bidding
+2 Bidding

 The auction consists of a series of timed bidding rounds.
-A bidder in the auction indicates in each round its demand for blocks at current prices.
+A bidder in the auction indicates in each round its demand for blocks in each county at the current prices.
 When submitting a bid, the bidder specifies a quantity and a price.
 Bids are processed after each round to determine the quantity of a bidder's requested demand that is applied (the processed demand) and the posted price of each county for that round.
 If, after the bids are processed, there is no excess demand for blocks in any county, then the auction ends and the final price for each county is equal to the posted price of the last round.
 Otherwise, the auction continues with a new round.

 In Round 1, each bidder indicates the number of blocks that it demands at the minimum opening bid amounts.
-The minimum opening bid price for a CMA is equal to the sum of the minimum opening bid prices of the counties in that CMA.
-Thus, a bidder that elected to bid for a CMA at the CMA level will indicate in Round 1 how many blocks it demands in the CMA at that price.
 For Round 1, the processed demands of a bidder are simply the quantities that it bid for in the round, and the posted price of a county is the minimum opening bid price for that county.

 In each round after Round 1, a range of prices is associated with each county.
 The start-of-round price is the lowest price in the range, and the clock price is the highest price in the range.
 The start-of-round price for a county is equal to the posted price of the previous round for that county.
-The start-of-round price for a CMA is equal to the sum of the start-of-round prices of all counties in that CMA.
-Similarly, the clock price for a CMA is equal to the sum of the clock prices of all counties in that CMA.